cktang88/netflix-queue/README.md

 2. `npm start` to run populate the DB with enriched data from [TMDB's API](https://developer.themoviedb.org/docs/getting-started).

 3. (optional) `node ./src/analysis.js` to analyze the DB, sorting/filtering/etc.

-### Notes

-- You might get rate limited by Google, in which case just spin up a new Github Codespace and run it there.

 ### Dev